hughker/documentation/docs/index.md

 * [Integration Overview](api/overview.md)

 ## Recommendations
-If you want to integrated Findify Recommendations you can find the instructions below (please note Findify Notifications are in Beta).
+If you want to integrated Findify Recommendations you can find the instructions below (please note Findify Recommendations are in Beta).
 * [Getting started](recommendations/gettingStarted.md)

 ## Contribute